QueuQ/CGLB_backup/README.md

  ### G-CGL under Class-IL

  ## Acknowledgement
  The construction of CGLB also benefits from existing repositories on both continual learning and continual graph learning.
 Specifically, the construction of the pipeline for training the continual learning models learns from both [GEM](https://github.com/facebookresearch/GradientEpisodicMemory) and [TWP](https://github.com/hhliu79/TWP).
 The implementations of the implementations of EWC, GEM learn from [GEM](https://github.com/facebookresearch/GradientEpisodicMemory).
 The implementations of MAS, Lwf, TWP learn from [MAS](https://github.com/rahafaljundi/MAS-Memory-Aware-Synapses) and [TWP](https://github.com/hhliu79/TWP).
 The implementation of TWP is adapted from [TWP](https://github.com/hhliu79/TWP).
+The construction of the datasets also benefits from several existing databases and libraries.
+The construction of the N-CGL datasets uses the datasets and tools from OGB and DGL.
+The construction of the G-CGL datasets uses the datasets and tools from [DGL](https://docs.dgl.ai/) and [DGL-Lifesci](https://lifesci.dgl.ai/api/data.html).
-We sincerely than the authors of these repositories for sharing their code.
+We sincerely thank the authors of these works for sharing their code and helping developing the community.